TuftsRT/guides/README.md

 git pull
 ```

-Merge the latest version `develop` branch into `staging` to incorporate the changes.
+Merge the latest version of the `develop` branch into `staging` to incorporate the changes.

 ```
 git fetch origin